 Morgana raised an eyebrow.
 Her hair in a messy bun, and she was dressed in a softest set of gray pajamas.
 For a moment, she was so focused on how she might look like that she almost missed the bunch of wildflowers he pulled out of his jacket and set on her night table.
 Where he had managed to get them at this time of the year was another mystery.

 He raked a hand at the back of his head self-consciously.
 'I take it you've heard already, from Arthur.'

-'I can't imagine how you manage.'
+'I can't imagine how you managed that.'

-'The job or Arthur?'
+'Getting job or putting up with Arthur?'

 Merlin stepped closer and the electrostatic tension between them doubled.
 Both stared at each other for an unknown while.
 The feelings, and everything that had happened between them came flooding down, threatening to drown her like a tidal wave.
 And all of a sudden, he was closer again, so unbearably close, not close enough.

 Merlin leaned at the bed, took her hand in his, resting on the edge of the bed.
 His skin was hot compared to hers, and her pulse trembled in his hand.
 He breathed out.